celestiaorg/celestia-app/docs/architecture/adr-008-blocksize-independent-commitment.md

   The Commitment of BH1+B2 is saved into BH2.
   Message 3: (BH2+B3)
   The Commitment of (BH2+B3) is saved into BH3, and so on.
 4. Verifying a message inclusion proof could be done with merkle proofs of the subtree roots to the `DataRoot`, recalculating the commitment, and comparing to what's in the rollup block header.
-If you trust the validator set of Celestia/Rollup (aka Rollmint Light Client) it could be as simple as submitting a proof over the PFD transaction that included the message and then check if the commitment is the same as in the PFD transaction.
+If you trust the validator set of Celestia/Rollup (aka Rollmint Light Client) it could be as simple as submitting a proof over the PFD transaction that included the message and then checking if the commitment is the same as in the PFD transaction.
 5. So far, a full node in Rollmint downloads new blocks from the DA Layer after each Celestia block, coupled tightly for syncing.
 With this approach, we can send blocks over the p2p Layer giving a soft-commit to full nodes.
 Then, they would receive the hard-commit after verifying a message inclusion proof without the need to download the blocks anymore. **P2P Blocksync**
     1. P2P Blocksync allows a Rollmint full node to run a Celestia light node and not a Celestia full node.
     2. It allows the Rollup node to continue running after Celestia halts, relying on soft commits with no data availability.